AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 Connect Azure storage to Collaboration to ingest first-party audience data directly without engineering support.
 Once connected, Collaboration sources audiences from your container or data lake path on a recurring schedule and makes them available for activation and overlap analysis within your collaboration projects.
 Sourcing your audiences is a required step before you can activate them or use them in overlap analysis with collaborators.

+Some steps in this guide require Azure administrative permissions and may need to be completed by your Azure administrator.

 This guide covers the end-to-end configuration workflow: choosing the right Azure source type, preparing prerequisites, granting Adobe access in Azure, completing the configuration wizard, reviewing auto-mapped identity fields, scheduling data refresh, and confirming that sourcing completed successfully.

 Audiences sourced from Azure follow the same governance and data handling rules as audiences sourced from Adobe Experience Platform.